Blend Contemporary and Traditional Design for a Timeless Look: Transitional Style

 So if you’re a homeowner eager to add new touches to the “old” place to give it a reinvigorated design, here’s your opportunity to go “transitional.”

-A 2-story transitional home with Craftsman touches features varied roof lines and a glass-paned door and windows.
+This 1-story transitional home with Craftsman detailing features varied roof lines and a glass-pane door and windows.
+The floor plan shows 3 bedrooms and 3.5 bathrooms (Plan #117-1128).

 A number of younger buyers – on the other hand – want a modern contemporary home but with the touches and some elements of the classic styles.